denoland/deno/README.md

 [tci link]: https://travis-ci.com/denoland/deno

 Deno aims to provide a productive and secure scripting environment for the modern programmer.
-It is built on top of V8, Rust, and TypeScript.
+It is built on top of V8, Rust and TypeScript.

 Please read the [introduction](https://deno.land/manual.html#introduction) for more specifics.